-As is shown in Figure 2, this issue is particularly important during 2001 and 2002, when our adjustment reduces the cumulated annual inflation rate for the weighted median by as much as 0.7 percentage points, moving it closer to other measures of inflation at that time.
+As is shown in Figure 2, this issue is particularly important during 2001 and 2002, and again in late 2006 and early 2007 when our adjustment reduces the cumulated annual inflation rate for the weighted median by as much as 0.6-0.7 percentage points, moving it closer to other measures of inflation at those times.
 Furthermore, the analysis in Section 5 suggests that the disaggregation of the rent component results in an improvement in the statistical performance of trimmed mean measures.
-This accords with the notion that these measures are likely to yield more accurate indications of the central tendency of the distribution when reasonably disaggregated price data are available and the distribution of the underlying changes is smoother.^{16, 17} Unfortunately, data constraints prevent us conducting a similar disaggregation for Japan.
+This accords with the notion that these measures are likely to yield more accurate indications of the central tendency of the distribution when reasonably disaggregated price data are available and the distribution of the underlying changes is smoother.^{15, 16} Unfortunately, data constraints prevent us conducting a similar disaggregation for Japan.